-PRADER-WILLI SYNDROME ASSOCIATION Still hungry for a cure.
+PRADER-WILLI SYNDROME ASSOCIATION

-Key Components for Success with a Child with Prader-Willi syndrome in a School Setting
+Key Component for Success with a child with Prader-Willi Syndrome in a School Setting

-These notes on working with children with Prader-Willi syndrome in a school setting are taken from the presentation "Behavior Challenges in a School Setting" written by Mary K. Ziccardi.
-Ms. Ziccardi is an Executive Director with REM, OH and serves as a behavioral and educational consultant for the Prader-Willi Syndrome Association (USA) working with schools across the country to create more effective learning environments for students with Prader-Willi syndrome.
+These notes on working with children with Prader-Willi Syndrome in a school setting are taken from the presentation "Behavior Challenges in a School Setting," written by Mary K. Ziccardi.
+Ms. Ziccardi is an Executive Director with REM, OH and serves as a behavioral and educational consultant for the Prader-Willi Syndrome Association (USA) working with school across the country to create more effective learning environments for students with Prader-Willi Syndrome.